-STAR 1-5 Content:
+STAR 6-Gold Content:

-STAR 1-5 is designed to introduce skaters to five disciplines in figure skating.
+STAR 6-Gold is designed to continue developing skaters' in the five disciplines in figure skating.
 Skaters will learn the basics for each discipline that will serve as a foundation for continued growth in all areas of figure skating.
 The disciplines are:

 DISCIPLINE CONTENT Skills Includes the development of turns in figure form, as well as skill exercises to develop power and control.
 Field moves are also included in this discipline.
 Freeskate ELEMENTS: Includes the development of jumps and spins in isolation PROGRAMS: Includes the development of program components and element success in a performance situation.
 Dance Includes the development of skating technique while promoting timing, accuracy and musicality through pattern dances.
 Artistic Includes the development of movement, creativity, projection and interpretation through programs.
-Synchro Includes the development of synchronized skating elements through a variety of skating skills and teamwork.
+Synchro assessments in STAR 2-4 only (after complete, skaters interested in synchro join a team) Includes the development of synchronized skating elements through a variety of skating skills and teamwork.

-In STAR 1-5, many elements will be repeated to allow coaches the opportunity to introduce technique, develop the technique and finally refine the technique required for further advancement in the sport.
-The STAR 1-5 program contains an assessment structure that guides development and includes five levels of assessment in Skills, Freeskate and Dance, one level of assessment in Artistic and three levels of assessment in Synchronized Skating.
-The following charts show a list of all the content that is included in the STAR 1-5 assessment pathway:
+In STAR 6-Gold, many elements will be repeated to allow coaches the opportunity to introduce technique, develop the technique and finally refine the technique required for further advancement in the sport.
+The STAR 6-Gold program contains an assessment structure that guides development and includes six levels of assessment in Skills, Freeskate, Dance and Artistic.
+The following charts show a list of all the content that is included in the STAR 6-Gold assessment pathway: